 - Heat oil in a frying pan on medium heat.
-Add the zucchini pulp and fry for about 30 seconds.3 teaspoons neutral or vegetable oil, pulp from scooping the zucchini
+Add the zucchini pulp and fry for about 30 seconds.3 teaspoons neutral or vegetable oil, All the pulp (from scooping the zucchini)

 - Add the salt and spices.
 Fry for another 30 seconds.1 inch piece fresh ginger, ½ teaspoon crushed black pepper, 1 and ½ teaspoons ground cumin, ½ teaspoon salt

 - Add the crumbled paneer.
 Mix well so that all the spices and flavors mix with each other evenly.
 Fry for 1 minute.1 block paneer